Ditectrev/DP-203/README.md

 - [x] Increase the streaming units for the job.
 - [ ] Stop the job.

-### HOTSPOT You are building an Azure Stream Analytics job to identify how much time a user spends interacting with a feature on a webpage.
+### You are building an Azure Stream Analytics job to identify how much time a user spends interacting with a feature on a webpage.
 The job receives events based on user actions on the webpage.
 Each row of data represents an event.
 Each event has a type of either ‘start’ or ‘end’.
 You need to calculate the duration between start and end events.
 How should you complete the query?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 92](images/question92.jpg)